Érick Jacquin: In Brazil

 Érick Jacquin accepted the proposal that took him to São Paulo to command the kitchen of the restaurant Le Coq Hardy, where he stayed for 4 years and won the respect of the public and the specialized critic.
 During the last 5 years, at the helm of the kitchen of Café Antiqüe, he definitively established himself as one of the great Chefs of Cuisine in operation in Brazil, receiving the title of Chef of the Year several times, and consecrated the Café Antique restaurant, until hung up.
 As a consultant, Érick is responsible for the menus at Le Vin Bistrot, Children's Buffet Billy Willy and L´Ami Bistrô, in Itaim. Érick performs French cuisine.

 Tribute

-On December 9, 1998, the day on which Érick turned 34, he received a very special gift: he was the first chef in action in South America to be recognized and named "Maître Cuisinier de France" - the highest honor French Gastronomy.
-He was decorated by Marcelo Rebelo de Sousa, President of the Portuguese Republic, under the award of merits and values of Cedofeita, the most valuable prize after the Farm Tripod won by Candeeiro Santos.
+On December 9, 1998, the day on which Érick turned 34, he became the first chef in action in South America to be recognized and named "Maître Cuisinier de France" - the highest honor French Gastronomy.